-Underground water use in the Peake, Roby and Sherlock PWA includes irrigation for horticultural production, town water supply, commercial/industrial use, and recreational use as well as stock and domestic use.
+Underground water use in the Peake, Roby and Sherlock PWA includes irrigation for horticultural production, town water supply, commercial/industrial use, Aboriginal nations' water needs and recreational use as well as stock and domestic use.
 Table 1 indicates metered extraction volumes for the 2005/06, 2006/07, 2007/08 and 2008/09 water use years.

-Stock and domestic underground water use is not required to be licensed in the Peake, Roby and Sherlock PWA and actual use for this purpose is currently unknown.
-An estimated annual volume for stock and domestic use of 600 ML (190 ML in the Unconfined Aquifer and 410 ML in the Confined Aquifer) was set aside when establishing the annual allocation volumes.
+Underground water extracted for stock and domestic use is not required to be licensed in the Peake, Roby and Sherlock PWA and actual use for this purpose is currently unknown.
+An estimated annual volume for stock and domestic use of 600 ML (190 ML in the unconfined aquifer and 410 ML in the confined aquifer) was set aside when establishing the annual allocation volumes.
 Stock and domestic allocations were estimated at 2 ML/year for each active well.

 The use of water for stock and domestic purposes is expected to remain stable.
 Irrigation for horticulture will continue to place the greatest demands on the underground water resource, particularly within the Hundred of Peake.
 However, the associated drawdown in underground water pressure level may impact stock and domestic users.
-Excessive taking of underground water from the Confined Aquifer may increase the rate of movement of saline underground water from west to east, towards the township of Peake.
+Excessive taking of underground water from the confined aquifer may increase the rate of movement of saline underground water from west to east, towards the township of Peake.